The purpose of the flashing lamp is to inform you that you

-To set message waiting, the caller will dial a particular extension, and press 0 or press the “MW” soft key under the display to activate the message waiting lamp on the extension called.
+To set message waiting, the caller dials a particular extension.
+Pressing 0 or the “MW” soft key whilst listening to ring back / busy tone will activate the message waiting lamp on the extension being called.

 Message Waiting can be cleared by by several methods:

-- Pressing the "Exit" button ("Clear" button on some models) and selecting "MW" followed by "Yes" will clear a Message Waiting notification that you may have set (steady green lamp)
+- Pressing the "Exit" button ("Clear" button on some models) and selecting "MW" followed by "Yes" will clear a Message Waiting notification that you may have set on another users handset (steady green lamp)

 - Dialling *0 will reply to another users request (flashing green lamp)

 - Alternately feature code 873 could be used which will cancel Message Waiting without replying.

 If none of these methods work for you, try using the “Common Cancel” feature code which